 - 1 parsnip diced

 - ½ celeriac root sliced or 1-2 celery sticks diced

 - 1 medium red pepper diced

 - 8 cups water or chicken stock

 - White vinegar apple cider vinegar or lemon juice

 - hot peppers

-- In a soup pot place the chicken breast, vegetables and a tablespoon of salt.
+- In a soup pot place the chicken breast, diced vegetables and a tablespoon of salt.

-- In a big bowl, mix the egg yolks, sour cream and the crushed garlic cloves together into a smooth paste..
+- In a medium bowl, whisk the egg yolks, sour cream and the crushed garlic cloves together into a smooth paste.

-- Pour the sour cream and eggs liquid back in the pot of soup, add the shredded chicken and the cubed vegetables.
+- Pour the sour cream and eggs liquid back in the pot of soup, and add the shredded chicken.

-- Bring it back to a boil, taste to make sure it has enough salt and add the chopped parsley.
+- Taste to make sure it has enough salt and add the chopped parsley.

 - Serve the soup hot, in bowls, with fresh bread.
 Add vinegar to your taste or lemon juice and more sour cream.
 Hot peppers are nice too.